zhai23/LightningLauncher/README.md

 Now you can use the Messenger icon on the dock to open LightningLauncher from anywhere - even in game!
 > **Note**
 > You will periodically see popups informing you that your messenger app is modified.
 If you select restore, you will need to repeat Steps 2&3.
+>
+## Multitasking
+- You can open the launcher however you'd like during gameplay.
+Note that performance of 2D apps will be poor while a demanding game is running.
+- By long-pressing an app, you can set it to open in its own window, independent of the launcher.
+This allows for painless multitasking similar to the native launcher, but *some apps may not always launch if set to open in their own windows*
+- Alternatively, the launcher shortcut and service/main can both be run separately if using the Quest's multitasking, giving you two windows.

 ## Screenshots
 ![goodscr0](https://github.com/threethan/LightningLauncher/assets/12588584/8a8645f0-f983-473b-a0a8-bba28d39bbda)
 ![goodscr1](https://github.com/threethan/LightningLauncher/assets/12588584/47e83a44-e540-43fe-81ac-2e2a84bd0f23)
 ![goodscr2](https://github.com/threethan/LightningLauncher/assets/12588584/5e5abb5b-a5d5-4f00-9385-6a0f707acc36)
 ![goodscr3](https://github.com/threethan/LightningLauncher/assets/12588584/d20ee2b2-4e18-4107-ad54-ec1a72295f53)

-## Multitasking
-- You can open the launcher however you'd like during gameplay.
-Note that performance of 2D apps will be poor while a demanding game is running.
-- By long-pressing an app, you can set it to open in its own window, independent of the launcher.
-This allows for painless multitasking, but *some apps may consistently launch if set to open in their own windows*
-- Alternatively, the launcher shortcut and service/main can both be run separately if using the Quest's multitasking, giving you two windows.

 ## Similar Projects